ICC has no relevance without BCCI: Anurag Thakur

 The tournament started last year and witnessed participation from over 42,700 youth and 1400 teams from the Hamirpur parliamentary constituency.
 "I firmly believe that sports help in building character, shaping personalities and contributes immensely towards the holistic growth of an individual," Thakur said.

-"Sansad Star Khel Mahakumbh was started with intent to identify grassroot-level talent, provide them with a platform and nurture them over the due course of the tournament.
+"Sansad Star Khel Mahakumbh was started with intent to identify grassroots-level talent, provide them with a platform and nurture them over the due course of the tournament.
 I have seen these players grow and some of them have transformed into great athletes and are playing at significant platforms."
-PTI Cor DJI AH SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)